 We made plans to visit Hong Kong in the early spring, before protests and demonstrations in the city had become a weekend fixture.
 As we drew closer to our late October dates for our time in the city, we had many discussions over whether we should visit.
 Would we be safe?
 Would we be able to navigate the city and get to know it?
 I was in touch with Meagan, a friend and former colleague from my days with the consulting firm.
 She encouraged us to come to the city and sent us a schedule for upcoming protests.
 Even as we saw that the protests were increasing in intensity and violence, they did not seem to be increasing in number and continue to be restricted to weekends.
 We decided to travel to Hong Kong but committed ourselves to being careful and staying close enough to our hotel when demonstrations were planned so that we could get back to our place easily.

-The bright side for us as visitors is that crowds in the city are way down, mostly due to the fact that 70% of visitors to Hong Kong are those from mainland China, who are currently staying away.
+The bright side for us as visitors is that crowds in the city are way down, mostly due to the fact that 70% of visitors to Hong Kong are those from mainland China and are currently staying away.
 Another plus is that hotels and other services are more affordable in a city that is typically very expensive.

 Anyone up for the Protest Walking Tour?